Solved! Why Is My Furnace Blowing Cold Air?

 Q: Help!
 My furnace is running, but the heat is not turning on.
 Why is my furnace blowing cold air?

 A: If the home’s heater is not working, it’s crucial to address the issue quickly.
 A home without heat is not only uncomfortable, but it can be dangerous as well.
 However, with the cost of a new furnace ranging between $2,614 and $6,310, most homeowners won’t want to replace a furnace until it’s completely necessary.

-There are many reasons a heater may be blowing cold air, some of which can be addressed by a handy homeowner, while others may require professional attention.
-Here are some top furnace troubleshooting tips.
+Wondering, “Why is my heater blowing cold air?”
+There are many reasons a furnace is not working, are many reasons a heater may be blowing cold air, some of which can be addressed by a handy homeowner, while others may require professional attention.
+You can also check out some top furnace troubleshooting tips.